 Start Price (SP)

 The Start Price is simply the odds of each horse winning when the race begins.

 This is a bet in which you wager on the total outcome across both opponents.
 This could be the number of goals in a game for example.

 One of the more popular betting systems is a Trixie.
 It’s easy to use and is made up of four bets on three selections.
 It’s made up of 3 doubles and a treble and is built to maximise your chance of a payout.

 Value is found when a bookmaker is offering odds that are offered as having a lower chance of winning as they probably should.
 This would, therefore, give you a bigger profit.

-A yankee bet is a system use by more experienced punters that sees 11 bets made across four different selections.
+A Yankee bet is a system used by more experienced punters that sees 11 bets made across four different selections.
 It’s made up of 6 doubles, 4 trebles and a 4-fold accumulator.